mtyrolski/mtyrolski.github.io/_pages/about.md

 My research focuses on **Multi-Agent Systems**, **Meta-RL**, **AI-based Planning**, and **decision-making in complex environments**.
 My expertise includes offline and online reinforcement learning, planning, efficient transformers, and LLMs.
 I have contributed to AI projects at **Microsoft**, **Nvidia**, **Deepflare**, and **Samsung**.

 I am an active member of the AI community, particularly with **ML in PL**, where I have been an organizer since 2020.
 In my free time, I enjoy mountain hiking and motorization.

-For more details on my experience, please visit my *CV* page.
+You can view my CV [here](../files/cv.pdf).